Skip to Content

 • Unplug appliances you don’t need but leave the circuit breaker on until the house loses power.
 Turn it back on after power is restored.

 • Keep refrigerator and freezer doors closed as much as possible.
-Have coolers on standby for items you use frequently.
+Have coolers on standby for items you use frequently to avoid opening and closing the fridge.

 Nobody likes being told “what not to do,” but…

-• Do not use candles or open flames.
-Fire-rescue is way too busy to respond to your fire.
+• Do not use candles or open flames inside your home.
+Fire-Rescue is way too busy to respond to your fire.

 • Do not use generators indoors.
-Fumes and carbon dioxide exhaust can kill you and your family.
+Carbon dioxide exhaust can kill you and your family.

 Do you have a generator?